plasmo-dev/Plasmo.jl/docs/src/documentation/graph_processing.md

 julia> using Suppressor # suppress KaHyPar output

-julia> partition_vector = @suppress KaHyPar.partition(projection, 5, configuration=:connectivity, imbalance=0.01);
+julia> partition_vector = @suppress KaHyPar.partition(projection, 8, configuration=:connectivity, imbalance=0.01);

 julia> partition_kahypar = Partition(projection, partition_vector)
-OptiGraph Partition w/ 5 subpartitions
+OptiGraph Partition w/ 8 subpartitions

 julia> kahypar_graph = assemble_optigraph(partition_kahypar; name=:kahypar_graph)
 An OptiGraph
    kahypar_graph #local elements  #total elements
 --------------------------------------------------
           Nodes:         0              199
-          Edges:         4               99
+          Edges:         7               99
-      Subgraphs:         5                5
+      Subgraphs:         8                8
       Variables:         0              199
-    Constraints:         4              299
+    Constraints:         7              299

 ```
-In this case, we ended up with the same partition as our manual approach (KaHyPar finds
+In this case, we ended up with a similar partition to the manual one (where instead we ask for 8 partitions as
-the best time partition).
+KaHyPar makes it easy to do so).
 In most cases, the best partition is not this obvious.

 !!! warning